-M-MODEL Pedagogues:
+M-MODEL Pedagogues

 M-MODEL is a non-sequential problem solving tool that encourages students to build their own problem mental models with as few restrictions as possible.
 Although users must complete four of the six models (pre- and post-calculations are optional), they can be completed in any order.
 They can also be altered before final solution as one model provides further insight into another model.
 For example, users often add or remove variables as they are writing their equations or refining their graphic model.
-These cognitions fall under the Analyze (breaking down material or tasks into constituent elements) and Evaluate (making judgments using standards and criteria) classifications of Bloom's taxonomy (Bloom1).
+These cognitions fall under the Analyze (breaking down material or tasks into constituent elements) and Evaluate (making judgments using standards and criteria) classifications of Bloom's taxonomy (Bloom20).
 Both are at the higher-order cognitions end of Bloom's taxonomy.

 M-MODEL allows users to set up and solve a problem in their own terms using solution procedures of their own creation.
-For example, the problem of Figures 1-3 can be correctly solved by considering Ty a pre-calculation variable or an unknown variable.
-In the latter case, the user must include an additional equation in the equation section and the Ty label in the graphics panel.
-Users may also elect to not use Ty at all, but rather to replace it with W/2 where appropriate.
+For example, the problem of Figures 1-3 can be correctly solved by considering A and E as pre-calculation variables or as unknown variables.
+In the latter case, the user must include an additional equation in the equation section and the A and E labels in the graphics panel.
+Users may also elect to not use A at all, but rather to replace it with the appropriate moment equation.
 Other users may elect to use some or all numerical values in lieu of variable labels and values.
-All of these choices will produce correct answers.
-User's must then Create (Producing alternatives or reorganizing materials in new ways) solutions which is the highest-order cognition in Bloom's taxonomy.
+All of these choices are correct as long as they are consistent and will produce correct answers.
+Users must then "Create" (Producing alternatives or reorganizing materials in new ways) solutions which is the highest-order cognition in Bloom's taxonomy.

 Although M-MODEL promotes procedural and higher-order cognitions, it is not without its penalties.
 First, students cannot produce correct answers without a through and detailed set of models, and often they need to refine or rebuild their models as their understanding of the problem deepens.
 This entails additional work on the part of the student which frequently meets with objection.
 Users need to solve 2-3 problems to become comfortable with the interface.
 This learning curve can interfere with their learning the content material and may frustrate them.
 Some of this extra effort is recovered by the equations solver which saves some time.
-The automatic solving of the equations and lack of computational practice can be problematic during examinations if numerical answers are heavily weighted.
+The automatic solving of the equations and lack of computational practice can be problematic during examinations if numerical answers are heavily weighted although the work of VanLehn18 suggests that this may not be an issue.